crisprintsstuff/Discord-LFG-Bot/README.md

 Discord Token ([Developer Portal](https://discord.com/developers/applications "Dev Portal"))<br>
 Channel ID ([How to find it](https://www.wikihow.com/Find-Discord-ID))<br>
-Game logos (images.rar included, can find more via google)
+Game logos (images.rar included, can find more via google)<br>

-Commands:
+Server Category - This is case sensitive

+Commands:<br>
 /findplayers - the main command, this is used to find players.
 Will result in the following embed being sent to the channel:<br>
 ![Embed Example](https://ptpimg.me/z96pel.png "Embed")<br>
 /close - used by the member of the server that created the initial embed.
-Will close and delete the created channel.
+Will close and delete the created channel.<br><br>